David McComb: Legacy and influence

 In 2001 the Australasian Performing Right Association (APRA), as part of its 75th Anniversary celebrations, named his 1986 composition "Wide Open Road" as one of the thirty greatest Australian songs of all time.

 On 21 February 2006 David McComb was posthumously inducted into the West Australian Music Industry Association Hall of Fame, as a composer.

 In June 2006, his work with The Triffids was reissued in remastered and extended form on the Domino label, commencing with Born Sandy Devotional.
 McComb's work is held in high regard in Europe, to the extent that The Triffids reformed and travelled from Australia to play live performances in Belgium and the Netherlands, in July 2006, with guest vocalists replacing McComb.
 The band also played four consecutive nights in Sydney in January 2008 with many guest singers and musicians, including Mick Harvey, Rob Snarski and Melanie Oxley.
 These performances were released as a DVD (It's Raining Pleasure) in late 2009.
 On 1 July 2008 The Triffids were inducted into the ARIA Hall of Fame with McComb's contribution acknowledge by a tribute performance.

 In September 2009, "Vagabond Holes: David McComb & The Triffids" – edited by Chris Coughran and Niall Lucy, and featuring contributions from Nick Cave, DBC Pierre, Laurie Duggan, John Kinsella, Bleddyn Butcher, Steve Kilbey, Robert Forster, "Handsome" Steve Miller and others – was published by Fremantle Press.

 A feature-length documentary about McComb, entitled Love in Bright Landscapes: The Story of David McComb of the Triffids, commenced shooting in January 2008, produced by Atticus Media and the Acme Film Company.
+On January 29, 2009, "A Secret In The Shape of A Song" 3-hour tribute concert took place at Hamer Hall in Melbourne, with much of the same line up as previous tributes.
+Over the next few days, The Triffids along with Steve Kilby and Mick Harvey, also opened two Leonard Cohen concerts with Paul Kelly, in Hunter Valley and Bowral.
 In late 2009, a live tribute album entitled Deep in a Dream: An Evening with the Songs of David McComb, featuring The Blackeyed Susans and other Melbourne-based acts, was issued by the filmmakers to help fund the ongoing production of the documentary, which was released theatrically and then to disc and streaming formats in 2021/22 via Label Distribution.

 In 2009 a collection of David McComb's poems, titled Beautiful Waste: Poems by David McComb, was published by Fremantle Press.
 The anthology was edited by Chris Coughran and Niall Lucy, and includes an introduction by poet John Kinsella.

 In 2020 an album of cover versions of McComb's unreleased songs was released under the name of The Friends Of David McComb.
 It featured artists including Frente!'s Angie Hart.